 The two species of Trichoderma were cultured and maintained in PDA media.
-T. harzianum isolated from the infected chickpea fields at Shambat Research Station and T.viride was kindly provided by the Plant Protection Directorate (PPD), Khartoum, Sudan.
-Active cultures were obtained by subculturing in 9 cm Petri dishes containing prepared PDA media supplemented with chloramphenicol (0.05 g/L) as a bacteriostatic agent.
-The cultures were incubated at 25°C for 7-10 days in darkness.
-Ten (10) ml of sterilised distilled water were added to each Petri dish, and the surface of the culture was scraped with a glass spreader to dislodge the spores.
-The spore suspension derived from three Petri dishes from each isolate was transferred separately to a 300 ml sterilised flask.
-The concentration of the spores was determined with a haemocytometer so that the final fungal count was maintained at 1 × 106 spores/ml.
+T. harzianum (Th) isolated from the infected chickpea fields at Shambat Research Station, and T. viride (Tv) was kindly provided by Plant Protection Directorate, Khartoum, Sudan.
+Active cultures were obtained by sub-culturing in 9 cm Petri dishes containing prepared PDA media supplemented with chloramphenicol $(0.05\,\mathrm{g/l})$ as bacteriostatic agent.
+The cultures were incubated at 25°C for seven to ten days in darkness.
+10 ml of sterilized distilled water were added to each Petri dish, and the surface of the culture was scraped with a glass spreader to dislodge the spores.
+The spore suspension derived from three Petri dishes from each isolate was transferred separately to 300 ml sterilized flask.
+The concentration of the spores was determined with a haemocytometer so that the final fungal count was maintained at $1 \times 10^6\,\mathrm{spores/ml}$ .